F-Secure Virus Descriptions : Swen [Summary] | [Disinfection] | [Detailed Description] | [Detection]

 The actual content of the body may be less complicated, depending on various circumstances.

-I'm afraid I wasn't able to deliver your message to the following addresses
+afraid I'm afraid I wasn't able to deliver your message to the following addresses the message returned below could

 In some cases the worm may send copies of itself in archived form - ZIP or RAR.